jaredboice/daniel-san/README.md

 -   `type: 'WEEKDAY_ON_DATE_ROUTINE'` _(same as above but does not need an amount field)_
 -   `type: 'WEEKDAY_ON_DATE_REMINDER'` _(same as above but does not need an amount field)_

-_special events do not utilize the frequency attribute, nor modulus/cycle/syncDate_
+_special events do not utilize the modulus/cycle/syncDate attributes_

 ```javascript
 const danielSan = {